-The Dental Hygiene Committee of California was created by the Board and consists of nine governorappointed positions: four public members, four dental hygienists, and one practicing dentist [20].
+The Dental Hygiene Committee of California was created by the Board and consists of seven governorappointed positions: two public members, four dental hygienists, and one practicing dentist; in addition, there are two public members appointed by the Senate Committee on Rules and the Speaker of the Assembly, respectively [20].
 Responsibilities of the Dental Hygiene Committee include adopting regulations; issuing, reviewing, and revoking licenses; developing and administering examinations; determining fees; and updating continuing education requirements for all dental hygiene licensure categories.
 The Act contains specific information regarding the permitted duties and settings of RDH practice (CCR Section 1088), RDHEF practice (CCR Section 1089), and RDHAP practice (CCR Section 1090) [28].
 Additional laws and regulations pertaining specifically to dental hygiene practice are located in CBPC Sections 1900-1966.6.
 These sections should be periodically reviewed to ensure self-compliance with the Act.

-Registered Dental Hygienists CCR Section 1088.
+Registered Dental Hygienists

+CCR Section 1088.
 RDH Duties and Settings.